 Children whose parents are detained or imprisoned are an invisible and highly vulnerable group whose rights and welfare are affected at every stage of criminal proceedings against their parent.

 The rights of children of incarcerated parents remain largely unacknowledged within criminal justice systems.
 Children fall through the cracks created by inadequate social welfare provision, lack of clarity in law and policy as to how to respond to them, and inadequate protection for children living in prisons.

-It is estimated that millions of children worldwide have a parent in prison: tens of thousands are living in prison with their parent, most often their mother, and many times that number are separated.
+It is estimated that millions of children worldwide have a parent in prison: and an estimated 19,000 are living in prison with their parent, most often their mother, and many times that number are separated.

 Children are confronted with a host of challenges when a parent or caregiver is in conflict with the law.

 - They have to contend with the break-up of their family and may need to be placed in alternative care where they are more vulnerable to violence, abuse, neglect and exploitation.

 - Losing their primary caregiver may result in financial hardship and make it difficult to access health services and education.